 All directors are expected to make every effort to attend all meetings of the Board of Directors, meetings of the committees of which they are members and the annual meeting of stockholders.
-Each of our directors that were members of our Board at the time attended the 2021 annual meeting.
-During the fiscal year ended January 1, 2022, the Board held fourteen meetings, the audit committee held eight meetings, the compensation committee held four meetings and the nominating and corporate governance committee held four meetings.
-In addition, the Board, the audit committee, the compensation committee and the nominating and corporate governance committee acted by unanimous written consent several times during fiscal 2021.
-Each of our directors attended 100% of all of the meetings of the Board and committees on which he or she served at the time they served on the Board or such Committees.
+Each of our directors that were members of our Board at the time attended the 2022 annual meeting.
+During the fiscal year ended December 31, 2022, the Board held five meetings, the audit committee held seven meetings, and the compensation committee and the nominating and corporate governance committee each held four meetings.
+In addition, the Board, the audit committee, the compensation committee and the nominating and corporate governance committee acted by unanimous written consent several times during fiscal 2022.
+Each of our directors attended all of the meetings of the Board and committees on which he or she served at the time they served on the Board or such Committees.